 LCSW vs. MSW: Comparing social work credentials

-Helping make a difference in people’s lives is in your blood.
-If you’re ready to pursue this passion with a career that can make an impact, it may be time to consider an advanced social work path.
-Whether you’re already working as a baccalaureate-qualified social worker or are employed in another industry with a bachelor’s you earned in a different field, you have options.
+Making a difference in the lives of others is your calling.
+If you’re ready to pursue this passion with a career that can make an impact, it may be time to consider advanced social work.
+Whether you’re already working as a baccalaureate-qualified social worker or are employed in another industry with a bachelor’s degree in a different field, you have options.

-Because social work has numerous professional opportunities, it can be difficult to determine which path will lead you to the impactful career you’re hoping for.
-Perhaps upon doing some research, you’ve found yourself curious about the various social work titles and acronyms — you’re certainly not alone.
+Because social work includes many job opportunities, it can be difficult to determine the best path to the rewarding career you want.
+If you’ve done some research but are confused by the various social work titles and acronyms, you’re certainly not alone.

 LCSW vs. MSW: What’s the difference?